rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 maxToGEstimate

     Time stamp for the maximum time for the signal group to go to green.
-If the signal group is green, it is the maximum time for the next green.
+If the signal group is green, it is the maximum time for the next green

     ====  =============
     type  ``timestamp``